-The Group has established credit policies that govern credit extension criteria, credit approval, review and monitoring processes, the internal credit rating system and impairment assessment processes.
-The Group's credit policies which are centralised in Credit Execution Department and Risk Management Department have to be approved by the Management Committee and Board of Directors.
-The Group's credit risk control is centralised in Credit Execution Department which reports to the Credit Committee, Executive Credit Committee and Management Committee regularly.
+The Group has established credit policies that govern credit assessment criteria, credit approval, review and monitoring processes, the internal credit rating system and impairment assessment processes.
+The Group's credit policies which are mainly centralised in Risk Management Department have to be approved by the Board of Directors, Management Committee, Risk Management Committee and Senior Management.
+The Group's credit risk control is mainly centralised in Risk Management Department which reports to the Risk Committee and Risk Management Committee regularly.
 The Board of Directors has ultimate responsibility for the effectiveness of credit risk management processes.